-SQL query execution for X Protocol sessions normally uses the sql() function, which takes an SQL statement as a string, and returns a SqlExecute object that you use to bind and execute the query and return the results.
+SQL query execution for X Protocol sessions normally uses the $\mathtt{sql}()$ function, which takes an SQL statement as a string, and returns a SqlExecute object that you use to bind and execute the query and return the results.
 This method is described at Using SQL with Session.
-However, SQL query execution for classic MySQL protocol sessions uses the runSql() function, which takes an SQL statement and its parameters, binds the specified parameters into the specified query and executes the query in a single step, returning the results.
+However, SQL query execution for classic MySQL protocol sessions uses the $\mathtt{runSql}()$ function, which takes an SQL statement and its parameters, binds the specified parameters into the specified query and executes the query in a single step, returning the results.

 If you need to create a MySQL Shell script that is independent of the protocol used for connecting to the MySQL server, MySQL Shell provides a session.runSql() function for X Protocol, which works in the same way as the runSql() function in classic MySQL protocol sessions.
-You can use this function in MySQL Shell only in place of sql(), so that your script works with either an X Protocol session or a classic MySQL protocol session.session.session.session.session.session or a classic MySQL protocol session.Session.session.session of the Classic Result object returned by the classic MySQL protocol function, so the results can be handled in the same way.
+You can use this function in MySQL Shell only in place of sql(), so that your script works with either an X Protocol session or a classic MySQL protocol session. session.runSql() returns a SqlResult object, which matches the specification of the ClassicResult object returned by the classic MySQL protocol function, so the results can be handled in the same way.